C. Brandon Chapman

 Before that, he earned his B.A. from WSU’s Edward R. Murrow School of Communication (he double majored in Spanish).
 He was a sports editor at The Daily Evergreen, and took an active role with both Cable 8 and KUGR.
 He was a WSU Community College President’s Award recipient.
 He won the Murrow Award in 2004, as well as winning the first ever Keith Jackson Award for excellence in sports broadcasting for a student.

 In the spirit of giving back, at WSU Brandon began teaching a sports play-by-play course for Murrow College in Spring 2019.
-He’s also taught Audio Storytelling.
-Currently, he teaches COMJOUR 150 (Introductiong to Broadcast Equipment) and is the KUGR (student radio) faculty advisor.
+He’s also taught Audio Storytelling and Introducting to Broadcast Equipment (COMJOUR 150). .
+Currently, he is the KUGR (student radio) faculty advisor.
 Additionally, he is the KUGR Sports professional advisor.
 Within the community, he served on the Pullman City Council between 2018-2021 and is an active Kiwanis member.

 He received his associate’s degree in Radio/TV from Centralia College.